 Hopefully, you’re beginning to understand that in order to really understand what is happening with your thyroid gland you will need further evaluation.

 Imaging and Evaluating your Thyroid

-Ultrasound is a nearly painless procedure which allows radiologists to look at the size, shape, texture and other characteristics of your thyroid gland.
+Ultrasound is a nearly painless procedure that allows radiologists to look at the size, shape, texture, and other characteristics of your thyroid gland.